The Final Solution

 Starvation was the norm.
 Very, very few concentration camp inmates got sufficient food.
 During the last days of the war, rations became especially rare and inmates either died of starvation outright or perished from diseases that ravaged impaired immune systems.
 Many of the pictures of skeleton-like inmates were taken right after the liberation, following a period when rations were especially scarce.
 Many survivors died of their treatment well after the liberation, nothing could be done to return them to health and sometimes even the return to normalcy happened too quickly for their systems to handle.

-Russian prisoners of war were treated horribly right from the start because the Soviet Union was not a signatory to the Geneva Convention, which provided for humane treatment of prisoners.
+Russian prisoners of war were treated horribly right from the start because the Soviet Union was not a signatory to the Geneva Convention, which provided for the humane treatment of prisoners.
 So many millions of Soviet prisoners died from maltreatment that it is not out-of-line to consider them part of the Holocaust, though technically they are not included.
 Naturally, they were not given much food.
 The commandant of Stalag 318, Colonel Falkenberg, noted on September 11, 1941:

-These cursed Untermenschen [sub-humans] have been observed eating grass, flowers and raw potatoes.
-Once they can’t find anything edible in the camp they turn to cannibalism.Hermann Goering saw or heard of this report, found it insanely amusing, and liked to repeat it at dinner parties with certain embellishments - he said something along the lines of, "The poor devils are so hungry they eat anything, including grass, but more seriously, they have eaten a German sentry!"
+Hermann Goering saw or heard of this report, found it insanely amusing, and liked to repeat it at dinner parties with certain embellishments - he said something along the lines of, "The poor devils are so hungry they eat anything, including grass, but more seriously, they have eaten a German sentry!"

 Children were not exempt from starvation, they were in the same area as everyone else.